-To deploy an Azure template, you need to perform tasks to go through the various stages: Build, Test, Copy to Azure (also called "Staging"), and Deploy Template.
-There are two different ways to deploy templates Visual Studio Team Services (VS Team Services).
+To deploy an Azure template, you perform tasks in various stages: Build, Test, Copy to Azure (also called "Staging"), and Deploy Template.
+There are two different ways to deploy templates to Visual Studio Team Services (VS Team Services).
 Both methods provide the same results, so choose the one that best fits your workflow.

 - Add a single step to your build definition that runs the PowerShell script that’s included in the Azure Resource Group deployment project (Deploy-AzureResourceGroup.ps1).
 The script copies artifacts and then deploys the template.

 - Add multiple VS Team Services build steps, each one performing a stage task.

 This article demonstrates both options.
 The first option has the advantage of using the same script used by developers in Visual Studio and providing consistency throughout the lifecycle.
 The second option offers a convenient alternative to the built-in script.
 Both procedures assume you already have a Visual Studio deployment project checked into VS Team Services.